-The FloatingActionButton component can fire four events—OnExpand, OnCollapse, OnItemClick and OnClick.
-They are triggered as you would expect—when the button is expanded/collapsed, one of its items clicked or the button itself is clicked.
+The FloatingActionButton fires four events—OnExpand, OnCollapse, OnItemClicknd and OnClick, which are triggered when the button is expanded/collapsed, one of its items clicked or the button itself is clicked.

-The FloatingActionButton component has 20+ built-in themes such as Default (our own styling), Material (based on the Material Design guidelines) and Bootstrap (which looks like the Bootstrap styling to integrate better).
+The Telerik ASP.NET JSP FloatingActionButton has 20+ built-in themes such as Default (our own styling), Material (based on the Material Design guidelines) and Bootstrap (which looks like the Bootstrap styling to integrate better).
 You can easily customize any of out-of-the-box themes with a few lines of CSS, or create new theme to match your colors and branding by using the Telerik SASS ThemeBuilder application.